E-goi/EgoiPushLibraryAndroid/README.md

-# What's new in version 2.0.3?
+# What's new in version 3.0.0?

+### MAJOR:

+#### Unique "Launch App" action:

+Due to a vulnerability found, you must now define your own "Launch App" action in the manifest and send it in the SDK initialization so we can listen to it.

+### MINOR:

+#### Limit location tracking:

+Now, the SDK only tracks the location of the user when there is a pending geo notification.

-### PATCH:
+### PATCH

-#### Update dependencies:

-The dependencies used in this SDK were updated to the latest versions.

-#### Compatibility with test campaigns:

-Add compatibility with test campaigns from E-goi by not sending the campaign events to E-goi.
+#### Wait for the init of the SDK before calling the callbacks:

+A problem was fixed were the callbacks defined in the config of the SDK were being called before the SDK was initialized.

 # EgoiPushLibraryAndroid